I can save you time, money and headaches.

 specifications.
 All trades of course have their renegades, but according to the Oregon Construction Contractors Board

 ('CCB', formerly the 'Builder's Board'), roofing companies & concrete companies have the highest rates of complaints, lawsuits, conflicts, and other issues out of all construction trades.

 Simply put, a lot of people in the roofing business have absolutely no business being in the roofing business.
+On average contractors are in business 5 years.
+Many reopen under a new name and for good reason.
 Marginally skilled or poorly trained installers are all too common.
 Employee turnover is high at many roofing companies.
 The use of subcontractors being paid piece-work is frequent.
+Paying piecework encourages speed and speed compromises quality.
+You can do it fast or you can do it right - you can't do both.
+Not possible.
 Legitimate quality control is the exception rather than the rule.
 Corners are often and regularly cut.
 Fundamental mistakes are made with regularity either because the roofers / installers don't know or don't care.
 I see it all the time.
 Improper nailing is widespread and all too frequent.
+Proper fastening is crucial.
 Inferior components are frequently used.
 Many times what is on the contract doesn't match up with what is on the roof.
 Integrity, professionalism, and product quality, unfortunately, are not always present regardless of price paid.

 What About Permits?

 All commercial roofing projects in Oregon as well as any building that generates income requires a permit.
 Residential roofing projects in many locales do not require a permit.
 Some cities do require a permit.
 In Washington the rules are different so be aware.
 Often, a permit is not pulled even when one is required.
 A contractor risks a steep financial penalty by failing to pull required permits.
 However, the chances are slim to none of being caught due to local government budget constraints.
 Local building inspectors do not go out on "patrol", so failing to obtain a permit is a common occurrence.